01 of 14

 PPG announced Night Watch as their 2019 color of the year.
 Similar to many other brands' picks, Night Watch is a rich, deep green that is in line with what most experts predict to see in the months ahead.
 This dining room designed by Leanne Ford for PPG proves just how versatile and functional a strong, moody color can be.
 Many typically shy away from using dark colors in smaller spaces, but the mossy green adds an element of surprise and interest without requiring a lot of accent pieces.Continue to 11 of 14 below.

 Sherwin-Williams Cavern Clay

 Sherwin-Williams picked the mid-century modern-inspired Cavern Clay as its top trend this year.
 In this bedroom from Wit & Delight, you can see just how much character this earthy hue adds to any space.
-Plus, the handpainted mural creates a lot of visual interest and personality in a smaller and more limited room.
+Plus, the hand painted mural creates a lot of visual interest and personality in a small room.

 Consider using this warm, outdoor-inspired hue in dining rooms, bedrooms, and sunrooms.Continue to 12 of 14 below.

 12 of 14